caramortati/C2-Beaconing-Wireshark/README.md

 Wireshark Foundation. (n.d.).
 Wireshark user guide. https://www.wireshark.org/docs/wsug_html_chunked/​

 ###  AI Assistance Disclosure
-This project was supported by AI-assisted tools for formatting and explanation.
+This project was supported by AI-assisted tools for formatting, structure and explanation.
 All technical analysis and conclusions were independently validated.

 ​